Highlights Of The Program

 14:00 - 14:25

-- Exploring why slow TISAX certification creates supply chain delays and risk across OEM projects
+- Exploring why slow TISAX certification creates supply chain delays and risks across OEM projects

 - Outlining practical frameworks that cut certification effort and timelines by more than half